-One of my favorite flavor combinations is chocolate and mint.
+One of my very favorite flavor combinations is and will always be chocolate and mint.
 While eating a piece of mint chocolate candy is amazing, why not take it a step further and combine that delicious candy with another one of my favorite treats – easy homemade donuts?
-Which is why I decided to share my yummy recipe that combines several of my favorite things.
+Which is why I decided to share this delicious recipe that combines several of my favorite things.

 I did just that with these yummy mint chocolate donuts.
 A soft mint chocolate cake donut is enhanced with a creamy chocolate glaze and topped with mint chocolate candy.

 What Do I Need to Make This Quick and Easy Homemade Donuts Recipe?

 These mint chocolate donuts are made using a donut baking pan, so that’s the most important tool you’ll need.
 It’s also a good idea to use a hand mixer or stand mixer to blend all the ingredients together, but a whisk would probably work just as well.